Learning Design

 Presentation of the results at the end of the course.

-Based on a module final exam
+Based on a module final assignment (exam)

 Our study program